Skip to contents

 Details

 Two engines are available. dbplyr lazy tables are analyzed by a pure-R fast path that walks the pipeline's lazy query tree directly — no Python required.
-SQL strings are analyzed by sqlglot's lineage engine via reticulate.
+SQL strings are analyzed by sqlglot's lineage engine via reticulate (a Suggests dependency: install reticulate to enable this engine; sqlglot itself is provisioned automatically).
 If a pipeline uses a construct the R engine cannot trace (e.g. raw SQL injected with dbplyr::sql()), it falls back to sqlglot automatically.

 See also